cMadan/ElGateau/README.md

 	- Standard word use: Keys consist of Button and Display.
 Icons and Text can be written to Displays.

+1. Reorganize useful links from above (other APIs, fonts) into a useful list

 1. Make simple proof-of-principle 'experiments'